wooyeeyii/think-in-java/leetcode/src/main/java/com/chang/leetcode/contest/weekly150/ProblemList.md

 ---

 2.
 1161.
-Maximum Level Sum of a Binary Tree
+Maximum Level Sum of BA Binary Tree
 Difficulty: Medium
-Given the root of a binary tree, the level of its root is 1, the level of its children is 2, and so on.
+Given the root of BA binary tree, the level of its root is 1, the level of its children is 2, and so on.

 Return the smallest level X such that the sum of all the values of nodes at level X is maximal.